 Skip to contents

-Verify that all the functions used inside a function are preceeded by a package attribution.
+Verify that all the functions used inside a function are preceded by a package attribution.
 For instance: base::mean() and not mean(), or saferDev:::.base_op_check() and not .base_op_check().
 Warning: does not check that the package is the good one.
 Use all_args_here() for that.

 Usage